Betty Griffin Center Meets Goal to Receive $100,000 Challenge Grant from the Delores Barr Weaver Fund

 Thanks to your generosity, we’re excited to announce that you have helped us raise $100,000 in 2018 to meet the challenge grant goal to receive a matching grant of another $100,000 from the Delores Barr Weaver Fund!

-Donations received through the matching grant will be used to fund its shelter operations, counseling and educational programming, the rape care unit at Flagler Hospital, child advocates and many other operational needs — which will enable us to continue to help the growing number of victims of sexual and domestic assault in our community.
+Donations received through the matching grant will be used to fund our shelter operations, counseling and educational programming, the rape care unit at Flagler Hospital, child advocates and many other operational needs — which will enable us to continue to help the growing number of victims of sexual and domestic assault in our community.

 About the Delores Barr Weaver Fund

-About the Community Foundation
+About the Community Foundation for Northeast Florida

-The Community Foundation of Northeast Florida, Florida’s oldest and largest community foundation, works to stimulate philanthropy to build a better community.
+The Community Foundation for Northeast Florida, Florida’s oldest and largest community foundation, works to stimulate philanthropy to build a better community.
 The Foundation helps donors invest their philanthropic gifts wisely, helps nonprofits serve the region effectively, and helps people come together to make the community a better place.
 Now in its 54th year, the Foundation has assets of more than $385 million and has made nearly $450 million in grants since 1964.
 For more information: www.jaxcf.org.